kasceyrodgers/kudosPA/README.md

 ## Contributing
 Contributions welcomed!
 Please open an issue or submit a pull request.

+## Purpose

+**Kudos** is designed to meet the growing need for fostering employee engagement and recognition within organizations.
+In a competitive business environment, motivating employees and building a positive workplace culture is critical to boosting productivity, retention, and job satisfaction.
+This app provides a fun, gamified way to recognize employees' contributions and achievements, helping businesses build stronger teams and more engaged workforces.

+### Target Users:
+- **HR Managers and Team Leaders**: To track and reward employee performance and foster a culture of appreciation.
+- **Employees**: To send and receive recognition for their work, boosting morale and motivation.
+- **Executives**: To monitor team engagement and create data-driven strategies to enhance workplace culture.

+## Functionalities
+## Key Features

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.